 Instructor: Vanessa Dennen, Associate Professor of Instructional Systems, Florida State University

 Dates: March 24 – April 20, 2014

-This spring, from March 24 – April 20, 2014, we’ll be offering a free 4-week professional development course designed to help instructors, trainers, and instructional designers learn how to better use social media to support learning, whether in an informal networking sense or by embedding social media into more formal learning contexts.
-The course will be hosted on Blackboard Coursesites and is open to anyone, anywhere in the world, at no charge.
+Last spring, from March 24 – April 20, 2014, we offered a free 4-week professional development course designed to help instructors, trainers, and instructional designers learn how to better use social media to support learning, whether in an informal networking sense or by embedding social media into more formal learning contexts.
+The course was hosted on Blackboard Coursesites and was open to anyone, anywhere in the world, at no charge.

-Whether you’re a newcomer to social media tools or you’re quite familiar with them, this course can help you find new and better ways to reach and teach your students, connecting them with the rich network of online people and resources, and helping them become active users and contributors within this network.
+This course aimed to help find new and better ways to reach and teach students, connecting them with the rich network of online people and resources, and helping them become active users and contributors within this network.

-Since this is a professional development course, it has been designed with flexibility in mind.
-Each week we will focus on a new topic and will have new learning materials, a live chat, discussions, and a small project.
-You may complete the projects for each week – or just those that interest you most or best fit your schedule.
-You can earn badges during the weeks you choose to complete the projects, and you’ll be able to get feedback from our community of learners and teaching assistants.
+Since this was a professional development course, it has been designed with flexibility in mind.
+Each week we focused on a new topic and had new learning materials, a live chat, discussions, and a small project.
+The participants completed the projects for each week – or just those that interest they most or best fit their schedule.
+The participants were able to earn badges during the weeks they choose to complete the projects, and they were able to get feedback from our community of learners and teaching assistants.

 About the Instructional Team

 Vanessa P. Dennen